Labeling Neural Representations with Inverse Recognition: INVERT: Interpreting Neural Representations with Inverse Recognition

 AUC provides an interpretable measure to assess the ability of the representation to systematically output higher activations for the datapoints, where the concept is present.
 An AUC of $1$ denotes a perfect classifier, while an AUC of $0.5$ suggests that the classifier's performance is no better than random chance.

-Given that various concepts have different numbers of data points associated with them, for each concept $c$ we can compute \textit{concept fraction}, corresponding to the ratio of data points that are positively labeled by the concept:
+Given that various concepts have different numbers of data points associated with them, for concept $c \in \mathbb{C}$ we can compute \textit{concept fraction}, corresponding to the ratio of data points that are positively labeled by the concept:

-\subsubsection{Finding Optimal Compositional Explanations}
+\subsection{Finding Optimal Compositional Explanations}

-Given a neural representation, denoted as $f \in \mathbb{F}$, and a set of concepts $\mathcal{C} \subset \mathbb{C}$, the objective of INVERT is to identify the concept $c^* \in \mathcal{C}$ such that $c^* = \argmax d(f, c)$.
-However, due to the inherent ability of representations to detect shared features across various concepts explaining a representation with a single concept may not provide a comprehensive explanation.
-To surmount this challenge, we adopt the existing \textit{compositional concepts} approach~\cite{mu2020compositional}, and we augment the set of data-induced concepts by introducing new generic concepts, as a logical combination of existing ones.
-These logical forms involve the composition of \textsc{AND}, \textsc{OR}, and \textsc{NOT} operators, and they are based on concepts from $\mathcal{C}.$
+Given a representation $f \in \mathbb{F}$, the INVERT's objective is to identify the concept, that maximizes the AUC similarity with the representation, or, in other words finding the concept that representation is detecting the best.
+Due to the ability of representations to detect shared features across various concepts explaining a representation with a single atomic concept from $C$ may not provide a comprehensive explanation.
+To surmount this challenge, we adopt the existing \textit{compositional concepts} approach~\cite{mu2020compositional}, and we augment the set of atomic concepts $C$ by introducing new generic concepts, as a logical combination of existing ones.
+These logical forms involve the composition of \textsc{AND}, \textsc{OR}, and \textsc{NOT} operators, and they are based on the atomic concepts from $C.$

-\begin{definition}[Compositional concept] Given a collection of concepts $\mathcal{C},$ a compositional concept $\varphi$ is a higher-order interpretable function that maps $\mathcal{C}$ to a new, \textit{compositional} concept:
+\begin{definition}[Compositional concept] Given a vector of atomic concepts $\mathcal{C},$ a compositional concept $\varphi$ is a higher-order interpretable function that maps $\mathcal{C}$ to a new, \textit{compositional} concept:

 \end{definition}